MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Users/Update-MgUserSetting.md

     - `[TranslationBehavior <String>]`: translationBehavior
     - `[UntranslatedLanguages <String[]>]`: The list of languages the user does not need translated.
 This is computed from the authoringLanguages collection in regionalAndLanguageSettings, and the languageOverrides collection in translationPreferences.
 The list specifies neutral culture values that include the language code without any country or region association.
 For example, it would specify 'fr' for the neutral French culture, but not 'fr-FR' for the French culture in France.
 Returned by default.
 Read only.

-SHIFTPREFERENCES `<IMicrosoftGraphShiftPreferences>`: shiftPreferences
+SHIFTPREFERENCES <IMicrosoftGraphShiftPreferences>: shiftPreferences
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[CreatedBy <IMicrosoftGraphIdentitySet>]`: identitySet
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Application <IMicrosoftGraphIdentity>]`: identity
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
-      - `[DisplayName <String>]`: The identity's display name.
-Note that this may not always be available or up to date.
-For example, if a user changes their display name, the API may show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
+      - `[DisplayName <String>]`: The display name of the identity.
+Note that this might not always be available or up to date.
+For example, if a user changes their display name, the API might show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
       - `[Id <String>]`: Unique identifier for the identity.
     - `[Device <IMicrosoftGraphIdentity>]`: identity
     - `[User <IMicrosoftGraphIdentity>]`: identity